IanLuo/devne/t.md

 # WIP
 [ ] observation
 [ ] units can be observed
+[ ] action-flow to support action and other action-flow

 # BACKLOG
 [ ] commands description for each parameter